Taillon tosses 1-hitter, Pirates top Reds 5-0 - Philly

-Cincinnati managed just two baserunners after Suarez's exit, both coming on two-out walks in the seventh and the ninth.

-The Pirates are relying heavily on their young rotation if they want to be a factor in the competitive NL Central and Taillon has looked very much like the ace Pittsburgh envisioned after trading Gerrit Cole to Houston in the offseason.
+"He's focused, he's committed, he wants to get something done, as do all of them in there," Hurdle said.
+"He led the way today.
+And he showed the other guys in that rotation.
+Gave them a nice blueprint to follow moving forward."

+Cincinnati's only hit came on a single to center by starting pitcher Tyler Mahle with one out in the third.
+The Reds managed just three more baserunners the rest of the way.
+Taillon was sitting at 94 pitches through eight innings when Hurdle checked to see if he was still good to go.

-Manager Clint Hurdle sent Taillon back out for the ninth for the first time in Taillon's career and after walking Pennington with two outs, Taillon retired Joey Votto on a lineout to left to give the Pirates their first solo one-hitter since A.J.
-Burnett accomplished the feat against the Cubs on July 31, 2012.
+Pittsburgh's bullpen never stirred as Taillon (2-0) finished off the first shutout of his career and the Pirates' first one-hitter since A.J.
+Burnett did it against the Chicago Cubs on July 31, 2012.

+Taillon's current locker in the Pittsburgh clubhouse, by the way, is the one formerly occupied by both Burnett and Cole.
+Though the 26-year-old right-hander is quick to brush off suggestions there's some meaning to the move, his performance on the field so far has been ace-worthy.

+"He attacked our lineup and didn't make many mistakes and we didn't do much offensively at all," Reds manager Bryan Price said.

 TRAINER'S ROOM